How to integrate Lemlist MCP with OpenAI Agents SDK

 Get Campaign SequencesTool to retrieve a list of all sequences for a campaign with steps and conditions.

-Export Campaign LeadsTool to export campaign leads with state filtering and choose between json or csv output.
+Export Campaign LeadsTool to export campaign leads with state filtering and choose between JSON or CSV output.

-Export UnsubscribesTool to download a csv file containing all unsubscribed email addresses.
+Export UnsubscribesTool to download a CSV file containing all unsubscribed email addresses.

 Get Unsubscribed EmailTool to retrieve a single unsubscribed email record.